bigjosh/Move38-Arduino-Platform/docs/quickstart.md

 ## Unboxing And Walkthrough Video

+{% include youtubePlayer.html id=UA1Vl7x3Y7g %}

 And last but not least, [here’s a handy little unboxing video](https://www.youtube.com/watch?v=UA1Vl7x3Y7g) that will walk you through some basics!